bbauska/ibm-intermediate-web-dev/README.md

   style="width:500px;"/>
 </p>

-Let\'s start with page speed optimization tools.
+Let&apos;s start with page speed optimization tools.
 A slow website can drive users away and affect search rankings.
 Web page speed tools do not automatically fix your slow site.
-Instead, they measure the page speed and show you what\'s slowing it down.
-You\'ll be able to determine how to improve page load times by implementing certain measures.
+Instead, they measure the page speed and show you what&apos;s slowing it down.
+You&apos;ll be able to determine how to improve page load times by implementing certain measures.
 These
 include: Reducing and compressing HTML, CSS, JavaScript, and images, Caching content, and Using faster hosting servers.